drkge/caledonia-containers/README.md

 - **assets**: Contains image files used in the project.
 - **components**: Contains reusable UI components built with Astro.
-- **content**: Contains blog content in Markdown format.
+- **content**: Contains service content in Markdown format.
 - **content.config.ts**: Configuration file for content collections.
 - **icons**: Contains SVG icon files used in the project.
 - **layouts**: Contains layout components.
-  - `BlogPost.astro`: Layout component for blog posts.
+  - `ServicePost.astro`: Layout component for service posts.
 - **pages**: Contains the main pages of the site.
-  - `blog/index.astro`: Blog index page.
+  - `service/index.astro`: Service index page.
-  - `blog/[...slug].astro`: Dynamic route for individual blog posts.
+  - `service/[...slug].astro`: Dynamic route for individual service posts.
 - **styles**: Contains global and component-specific CSS files.
   - `global.css`: Global styles for the project.
   - `hamburgers.css`: Styles for the hamburger menu.

 This structure helps in organizing the project files and makes it easier to maintain and scale the project.

 ## 🚀 Getting Started